Expansion of Iterated Stratonovich Stochastic Integrals of Multiplicity 2 Based on Double Fourier-Legendre Series Summarized by Pringsheim Method: Introduction

-One of the effective approaches to numerical integration of Ito SDEs is an approach based on Taylor--Ito and Taylor--Stratonovich expansions \cite{Mi2}-\cite{miltret}.
-The most important feature of such expansions is a presence in them of the so-called iterated Ito and Stratonovich stochastic integrals, which play the key role for solving the problem of numerical integration of Ito SDEs and has the following form
+It is well known that one of the effective approaches to the numerical integration of Ito SDEs is an approach based on the Taylor--Ito and Taylor--Stratonovich expansions \cite{Mi2}-\cite{miltret}.
+Moreover, one of the most important features of such expansions is a presence in them of the so-called iterated Ito and Stratonovich stochastic integrals, which play the key role for solving the problem of numerical integration of Ito SDEs and have the following form